opentensor/developer-docs/docs/getting-started/wallets.md

 **Encryption**: A coldkey is only stored on your disk in encrypted form, and requires an encryption password.

-See [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security) for contrete security details about
+See [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security) for concrete security details about working with coldkeys.

 <!-- <center>